sjsyrek/malc/README.md

 ## Specification

-This is only a partial list of functions that each implementation should provide.
+This is only a partial list of functions that each implementation could provide.
 For other examples, read the code.

 ```
 ID = λx. x